 The term “Black Dutch” is something you may encounter in your genealogy research, or maybe you’ve heard it mentioned in your family as being part of your ancestry?
 But what does it mean, exactly?
 Who were the Black Dutch?
 If you’re just getting started on your genealogy adventure, you may not know.

-I found it very interesting to learn that the Black Dutch were not one particular race.
-That is the most important thing to remember.
-It is a term that is used in historical documents to refer to several different groups.
-Knowing your ancestral origins and some of your family history will help you put the term “Black Dutch” in context with your own family.
+Black Dutch is a term that is used in historical documents to refer to several different groups.
+Knowing your ancestral origins and some of your family histories will help you put the term “Black Dutch” in context with your own family.

 The Dark-Skinned Dutch Immigrants

 The most common designation of “Black Dutch” refers to Dutch immigrants to New York who had swarthier complexions than most other Dutch.
 The darker complexions were usually due to intermarriage or out of wedlock births with Spanish soldiers during the Spanish occupation of the Netherlands.
 Many of these so-called “Black Dutch” are still in New York today while other families migrated south and west to other states.
 DNA studies have shown that these people are of mainly European descent, with little, if any, African or Native American DNA in them.

 Sephardic Jewish merchants came to the Netherlands from Spain and Portugal in the 15th century after being expelled from those nations.
 Some of them were admitted to England during Oliver Cromwell’s occupation of it in the 17th century during the English Civil War.
 Many of these eventually came to the American colonies and settled in New England and in the south.